hyperledger/indy-hipe/text/0160-rich-schema-w3c-credentials/README.md

 have the same value in its `signatureType` property as in the proof's `type`.

 Other properties in the `proof` are type-specific and used by the crypto layer only.
-End users should not have any assumptions and parse that fields.
+End users should not have any assumptions sbout the fields and should not try to parse them.

 ### Rules and Assumptions
 A summary of explicit assumptions for W3C compatible verifiable credentials in Indy:

-- Indy support zero-knowledge based credentials only.
+- Indy supports zero-knowledge based credentials only.
  The only supported zero-knowledge signature type for now is Camenisch-Lysyanskaya signature (either version 1.0 or 2.0).